ize202/SlipsharkAI/RAILWAY_DEPLOYMENT.md

 - Set `LOG_LEVEL=DEBUG` for more detailed logs during troubleshooting
 - Enable `ENABLE_JSON_LOGGING=true` for structured logs that can be parsed by log aggregation tools

+The logging system provides:
+- Structured JSON logging for machine parsing
+- Human-readable format for development
+- Contextual information with each log entry
+- Exception details with stack traces when needed
+- Performance metrics for request processing

 ### Common Error Codes

 - `validation_error`: Request validation failed (HTTP 422)